rjh002/cse15l-lab-reports/lab3.md

 ```
 ![Image](Screenshot 2023-05-24 at 4.05.20 PM.png)

 This command looks for the whole word that is given.
-This is useufl to filter out false positives and only get what you want.
+This is useful to filter out false positives and only get what you want.

 This was all found by using ChatGPT.